unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

 **starting_room** is the room from where the game begins.
 It has to contain a **room ID** as defined next.

 **values** let you define some enviroment variable, for example a name or a characters sequence for a safe combination.
-In the example game you have two safes in two different rooms.
+In the example game JSON file you have two safes in two different rooms.

-In the example game we have:
+In the example game JSON file we have:

       "values": {
         "assigned_safe_combination": "COMEINHERE",